Tuufless/FFXIV-Elemental-Raid-Macros/_ultimates/fru/04_gaia_and_shiva.md

   <tr>
     <td>
       <p><b>11.</b> This is followed up by <em>Somber Dance's</em> second hit,
       which targets the nearest player.
-This should be the other tank.</p>
+This should be the same tank.</p>
-      <p><b>If the first tank is not a GNB or PLD</b>, this can be simplified
-      by invulning and having the same tank take both hits instead.</p>
     </td>
     <td>
       <img src="{{site.baseurl}}/images/ultimates/fru/04/darklit_08.jpg">